-My girls loved seeing what things were like in “the olden days” as they explored the buildings and learned about pioneer history.
+My girls found it fascinating to see what things were like in “the olden days” as they explored the buildings and learned about pioneer history.
 They were totally fascinated as we checked out old kitchens that the pioneers used.

 I also had to give them a mini lessons about how looms and spindles were used.
 Lucky for them, I never had to make their clothes…I’m afraid to think about how that would have turned out!

 I think their favorite part was the new friend they made.
 This little guy was so friendly that he seemed to love the girls as much as they loved him!
 I think he’s even smiling for my photo!

 The Children’s Discovery Path is a nature trail with lots of opportunities for hands-on learning.
 Our favorite section of the trail was the small observation deck with a kid-friendly zipline and giant binoculars.

 We found more things to do when we made our way back at the pioneer houses.
 The girls enjoyed the old seesaw but they really had a blast pumping water from the well.